drivendataorg/zamba/docs/docs/contribute/index.md

 ## Running the `zamba` test suite

-The included `Makefile` contains code that uses pytest to run all tests in `zamba/tests`.
+The included [`Makefile`](https://github.com/drivendataorg/zamba/blob/master/Makefile) contains code that uses pytest to run all tests in `zamba/tests`.

-The command is (from the project root),
+The command is (from the project root):

 ```console
 $ make tests